Kyle46220/ProductConfigurator/Notes.md

 its just the way they are added into the scene thatis different.

-so i will write a function that generates however many meshes, then just chuck this in the render function or the return of the fuinctional component.
+so i will write a function that generates however many meshes, then just chuck this in the render function or the return of the functional component. so i can probs cannabalise the existing functions that create the divs and shelves.

 I think it's time for a new branch.

+ok so I think I will create a functional component that renders meshes from state arrays. like we did the hover boxes. this just creates and positions meshes from arrays and then updates on all changes.

+i think i can leave the redux form components as is for now.

+find the function here the key meshes are created.

 // addShelves(shelfMesh, divMesh, config) {
 // //this takes the whole config object. and clones the shelves based on this object.